Research Enhancement Program Guidelines

 - Post Award Guidelines

-If exceptional circumstances arise, an extension may be requested from the REP Director and approved by the Associate Vice President for Research and Sponsored Programs.
+If exceptional circumstances arise, an extension may be requested from the Assistant Vice President for Research and Sponsored Programs.

 - Where appropriate, applicants are expected to consult their college dean to ensure that proposed projects will conform to university intellectual property policies.
 [Refer to the Faculty Handbook, General University Policies, "Faculty Earned Royalties" and to Regents' Rules and Regulations, Chapter III, Section 10 (3).]